pfroysdon/pfroysdon.github.io/_posts/2026-01-05-The_Art_of_Clear_Thinking.md

 ### Why I’m Starting the Year Upside‑Down

 A few weeks ago I was flying an aerobatic Pitts at **200 mph**, inverted, just **2,000 ft** above the ground.
-A sudden mechanical failure casued me to lose most of my fuel while I was under negative G. The canopy filled with fuel, the horizon vanished, and I had **under one second** to answer three questions:
+A sudden mechanical failure caused me to lose most of my fuel while I was under negative G. The canopy filled with fuel, the horizon vanished, and I had **under one second** to answer three questions:

 1. **Where am I?** – Re‑orient the aircraft before I lost spatial awareness.
 2. **Can I stay airborne?** – Is the remaining fuel enough for a recovery?